 - Overspending in one category is easier to manage since you can transfer funds from other categories to balance the budget.

 - Avoiding and paying off debt becomes more natural.
-If you do have revolving credit card balances, you can view how much you are paying down each month.
+If you have revolving credit card balances, you can view how much you pay down each month.

-- Pending transactions, such as checks or bills that are coming in but have not settled, can be accounted for immediately.
+- Pending transactions, such as checks or bills coming in but have not been settled, can be accounted for immediately.

 - When overspending a category, the category balance becomes red and noticeable.
 You can then transfer funds from other categories to avoid debt (this is optional but recommended).

 - The YNAB mobile app makes it simple to view your budget on the go.